redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 the `yield`.
 The `done` field indicates if the generator has terminated or if there are still more 'yield' expressions.

-In the case of `incrementAsync`, the generator yield 2 values consecutively
+In the case of `incrementAsync`, the generator yields 2 values consecutively:

 1. `yield delay(1000)`
 2. `yield put({type: 'INCREMENT'})`

-So if we invoke the next method of the generator 3 times consecutively we get the following results
+So if we invoke the next method of the generator 3 times consecutively we get the following
+results:

 ```javascript
 gen.next() // => { done: false, value: <result of calling delay(1000)> }